Linuxfabrik/lfops/roles/valkey/README.md

 * Systemd: First, it configures the time to wait for the ExecStop= command.
 Second, it configures the time to wait for Valkey itself to stop.
 If Valkey doesn't terminate in the specified time, it will be forcibly terminated by SIGKILL.
 * Type: String.
 * Default: `'90s'`
+* Deviates from the upstream default on Debian and Ubuntu, whose unit sets `TimeoutStopSec=0` and therefore waits indefinitely: a shutdown that hangs on a large dataset blocks a reboot forever instead of being cut short.
+On RHEL the unit leaves the setting commented out, where systemd's own default is the same 90s.

 Example: